-The M.A. degree in Geology is based on the Earth Systems Science (ESS) national curriculum model, which integrates the chemical and physical principles underlying earth processes.
+The M.S. degree in Geology is based on the Earth Systems Science (ESS) national curriculum model, which integrates the chemical and physical principles underlying earth processes.
 The program offers research training in Earth Systems Science; Environmental Studies; Remote Sensing, and Geographic Information Systems.

 Do you want a career in New York's financial or insurance industry?
 Would you like to work for high tech companies or the government, or to apply your math skills to enhancing homeland security?
 Are you interested in becoming a secondary ed teacher?
 A master's degree in math can be your entry ticket into any of these exciting professions.

-The Department of Physics offers students the opportunity for study and research leading to the degree of M.A.
+The Department of Physics offers students the opportunity for study and research leading to the degree of M.S.
 Topics include Photonics, High Energy Physics, Condensed Matter Physics and Biophysics.
 A thesis is not required but students must pass a written comprehensive exam to graduate.